Grawlix

 Grawlix (/ˈɡrɔːlɪks/) or obscenicon is the use of typographical symbols to replace profanity, typically using "unpronounceable" characters.
 Mainly used in cartoons and comics, it has been described as the graphical equivalent of a bleep censor.
-The first known grawlix appeared in November 1, 1901 story of Gene Carr's comic strip Lady Bountiful.
-The word has been added to various dictionaries.
+The first known grawlix appeared in the November 1, 1901 story of Gene Carr's comic strip Lady Bountiful.

 Description

 Grawlix is the use of typographical symbols to replace profanity.
 Mainly used in cartoons and comics, it has been described as the graphical equivalent of a bleep censor.

 Grawlixes typically use "unpronounceable" characters that might be found on a typewriter or computer keyboard, including at signs (@), dollar signs ($), number signs (#), ampersands (&), percent signs (%), and asterisks (*).
 They may also feature other unusual shapes such as spirals.
 These characters may resemble the letters they replace, such as "$" standing in for "S".